goldsborough/Parsley/README.md

 C++ XML and Plain text parser

-Parsley is a light-weight, efficient and simple to use parsing library.
+Parsley is a light-weight, efficient and simple-to-use C++ XML and plain-text parsing library.
 It includes two sets of classes, one is a traditional XML Parser that loosely follows the Document Object Model (DOM) and the other is a plain text navigation program that enables you to easily move around a text file.

 Full documentation for all methods and classes is available via the Doxyfile.
 To use it, download Doxygen and simply call `doxygen Doxyfile from a command